vippsas/vipps-order-management-api/vipps-order-management-api.md

 This information is shown to the customer in the app in their order history and immediately after in-store purchases.

-Order Management enables you to communicate with your customers through the payment receipts in the Vipps or MobilePay app.
+Order Management enables you to communicate with your customers through the payment receipts in the app.
 The purpose of doing this is to give your customers more convenience, better overview and a more compelling shopping experience when they use Vipps MobilePay to pay for your products and services.
 Order management also enables you to draw customers back to your website